average temperatures have risen by 2°C

 Annual deaths from cardiovascular disease have reached negligible levels in the U.S.

-In the early 21st century, cardiovascular disease was the leading cause of mortality worldwide – responsible for nearly 30 percent of total deaths each year.
+In the early years of the 21st century, cardiovascular disease was the leading cause of mortality worldwide – responsible for nearly 30 percent of total deaths annually.
 In low- and middle-income countries it was increasing rapidly with four-fifths of cases occurring in those regions.

 Orbital solar power is commercially feasible